Ireland for Kids

-- The largest lake in the Republic of Ireland is Lough Corrib which is the island's second largest lake but this is the deepest lake of the whole island.
-The island's largest lake is Lough Neagh which is located in Northern Ireland.
+- The largest lake in the Republic of Ireland is Lough Corrib which is also the second largest lake of the island and the deepest lake of the island.
+The island's largest lake is Lough Neagh which is located in Northern Ireland!
 Lough is the Irish word for 'lake'.

 - Achill Island off the country's west coast is the largest of the Irish isles.
-The first human settlement on this island dates back to 3000 BC!
-The island is known for the third highest sea cliffs in Europe and nearby Keem Bay is popular for its beach.
+The first human settlement on this island dates back to 3,000 BC!
+The island is known for the third highest sea cliffs in Europe and nearby Keem Bay is popular for its beautiful beach.

 Ireland for Kids | Landmarks and Attractions in Ireland